Mazbrew/COMP2042_CW_hfypy2/README.md

 - Getter and setter methods were added to improve upon encapsulation.

-- all the classes were separated into different classes
+- all the classes were separated into different classes.

-- packages were named according to MVC
+- packages and separated according to MVC.

 ### 2.GameMain
 - Instead of using an anonymous class of the GameFrame, I created an instance of the gameframe within the GameMain and called a few of its methods.

 ### 3. HomeMenu
 - A complete overhaul of the HomeMenu.java was done to make it look and work better.

-- Two extra buttons were also added to the HomeMenu, the HIGHSCORE and INFO button.

 ### 4.GameFrame
 - The method calls within the GameFrame class's constructor, that changed the properties of the GameFrame, were moved into the initialize method.

-- Methods that enable the GameFrame to swap between views were added
+- Methods that enable the GameFrame to swap between views were added.

 - The gaming boolean was refactored to by adding a getter method within the GameFrame and getting the value in GameBoard instead of calling the GameBoard.onLostFocus() method.